 Of the many things you have to thank your mom for this Mother's Day, you can add one of her first gifts to you: your food preferences, at least your earliest ones.
 Even before you were born, she was exposing you to different flavors in the womb via amniotic fluid.
 If she breast-fed you, what she ate affected the taste of her milk.
-And the more flavors you were exposed to as a fetus or
+And the more flavors you were exposed to as a fetus or an infant, the more likely you were to accept those flavors when they were introduced as solid foods, according to research from the

 Does this mean Andrew Zimmern's mother was gorging on insects and pig ears while she was pregnant with him?
 Probably not, though she may have been eating a wide variety of foods, predisposing him to be accepting of more flavors than a mother who stuck to blander fare.